jz10/anl-gt-gpu/README.md

 # anl-gt-gpu

-This repo contains the modified HipCL that retargets from vendor's OpenCL runtime to Intel Level-Zero runtime.
+This repository contains the modified HIPCL(https://github.com/cpc/hipcl) that retargets from a vendor's OpenCL runtime to Intel Level-Zero runtime.
 To build this version, a new CMake parameter is introduced that indicates where the Level-Zero runtime was installed.
-Here are steps:
+Here are the steps:
 ```
 cd ${YOUR_HIPCL_SRC}
 mkdir build